-The paper begins with an introduction to the overall concepts, pointing out estimating REE in individuals of different body sizes has been classically difficult.
-While body weight per se is a decent indicator, REE actually tends to scale better with body surface area.
-However, this gives no indication of which tissues (and in what proportion) are contributing to overall REE.
+The paper begins by pointing out that estimating RMR in people of different body sizes has been classically difficult.
+While body weight per se tends to be a decent indicator/determinant of RMR, it’s not ideal.
+Rather, RMR tends to scale better with body surface area.
+But even this is only a way of estimating daily RMR, it gives no indication of which tissues in the body (or in what proportion) are contributing to overall RMR.

-Readers may have seen the statement that ‘The largest predictor of REE is lean body mass” and there is certainly some truth to that.
-However, lean body mass (aka fat free mass) only predicts 53-88% of the variability in energy expenditure.
-There are a number of reasons for this not the least of which being that lean body mass/fat free mass is not a single homogeneous tissue.
+I suspect most readers have seen the statement that “The largest predictor of RMR is lean body mass.”
+If you haven’t, well you have now.
+And there is definitely much truth to this.
+However lean body mass (also called fat free mass) only predicts 53-88% of the variability in RMR.
+That’s a pretty big range.
+And while there are a number of reasons for this, one of them is that all LBM/FFM is not the same.

 While they are still not error-free (nothing in science ever is), some of the newer methods of measurement may explain why some of the oft-held beliefs about caloric expenditure and values that are often thrown out are turning out to be wrong.
 Of course that also means that future developments may render current values incorrect.